In her newspaper column on gardening, Jan Riggenbach gives us a good word on how to plant bedding plants. She writes:

 Giving new bedding plants some rough treatment at planting time may be the best thing you can do to help them survive in the garden.
 When I was new to gardening, I tried to set tomatoes, petunias, and other bedding plants in the garden without disturbing their roots at all.
 Nowadays I am much more ruthless…If the plant has been growing in its pot so long that the roots are circling the bottom, I jab my finger into the bottom of the soil and pull down to untangle the roots…If the whole pot is filled with circling roots, I have to be merciless.
 I don’t worry if I break some of the roots; that’s better than allowing the roots to continue to circle when the plants are growing in the garden.

 I think Riggenbach’s gardening advice about breaking up encircled roots can also be applied to life.
 Oftentimes, the worst thing that can happen to a person is to continue to live the same life year after year.
-Such a circling of roots doesn’t lead to health and growth; it leads to stagnation and rut.
+Such a circling of roots doesn’t lead to health and growth.
+Instead, it leads to stagnation and rut.

 Charles Spurgeon, the renowned preacher, suggested four possible reasons to explain any hesitation Jacob had concerning that move: